Merci24Dec/Merci24Dec/README.md

   </h1> </p>

 ### _A breif about me and my interests:_
-  **_My name is Akash and at present I’m a programmer👨‍💻, a student👨‍🎓 as well as a keen learner 📕.🌱 I'm currently doing bachelor's in the domain of Computer science and engineering.👀 I’m interested in learning new technologies and use them for successfully developing a software/creating any new project.💞️ I’m looking to collaborate on building some realtime software's.I am a team player and I truly believe in teamwork😉._**
+  **_My name is Akash and at present I’m a programmer👨‍💻, a student👨‍🎓 as well as a keen learner 📕.🌱 I'm currently doing bachelor's in the domain of Computer science and engineering.👀 I’m interested in learning new technologies and use them for successfully developing a software/creating any new project.💞️ I’m looking to collaborate on building some realtime software's.
+I am a team player and I truly believe in teamwork😉._**

 ### _Wan'na have a talk?_
 > 📫 <span>r</span><span>e</span><span>a</span><span>c</span><span>h</span> <span>m</span><span>e</span> <span>o</span><span>u<span><span>t</span> @:<br>